“Keep a green tree in your heart

 The condition of campus gardens, trees and landscaping is a central element of ambiance, brand identity, environmental instruction and even revenue tied to charitable donations.
-The Tree Care Industry Association (TCIA) will be updating a standard relevant to our #TotalCostofOwnership agenda: A300 Tree Care Operations – Tree, Shrub, and Other Woody Plant Management – Standard Practices.
-From the project prospectus:
+The Tree Care Industry Association (TCIA) is an ANSI-accredited standards developer and posts its public commenting opportunities on its consensus products at the link below:

-Scope: Part 3 Supplemental Support Systems standards are performance standards for the installation of cabling, bracing, guying, and prop systems in trees and woody shrubs.
+Scope: Support Systems standards are performance standards for the installation of cabling, bracing, guying, and prop systems in trees and woody shrubs.
 It is a guide for drafting supplemental support system specifications for consumers as well as Federal, state, municipal, and private authorities including property owners, property managers, and utilities.